 9. What Caused the Great Depression?

 While the US had had depressions before, the one that began in 1929 was deeper and longer than others and had widespread global effects.
 This workshop explores the causes of the Great Depression: contractions in global trade, the effects of WWI reparations payments, speculation on Wall Street, and growing income inequality.
 Students will receive very unequal amounts of money to spend in a model mass-consumption economy role-playing game.
 They will attempt to buy Ford cars, Westinghouse stoves, Zenith radios and Kotex.
 Many students will be unable to participate in the economy, leading to overstocks.
 If companies can’t sell their products, they will have to lay off workers, who will then be unable to consume.
 This lesson concludes with a quick look at current income distribution in the United States.
 This lesson suits groups of 20-40 and cannot be adapted to larger or smaller groups.

 In 1868, Horatio Alger began writing short novels that each feature a good but poor boy who struggles until his efforts are rewarded, usually by a powerful older man.
 The “Gilded Age” saw rapid economic growth accompanied by extremes of wealth and poverty and a series of depressions.
 Horatio Alger’s destitute heroes go from “rags to riches,” benefitting from industrial capitalism.
-In this lesson, about 10 of the students will participate in a reader’s-theater play based on an Alger novel.
+In this lesson, 9 students will participate in a reader’s-theater play based on an Alger novel.
 Following the reading, the students who formed the audience will discuss Alger’s advice to industrial workers.
 The workshop will conclude with a broader examination of the American belief in social mobility and reasons for regarding Horatio Alger’s prescription skeptically both when he wrote and today.
 This lesson works well for students with basic English and history backgrounds because the students in the play get scripts to read from.
 The scripts are very short and there is a lot of repetition.
 The plot is simple and the play provides a basis for the following discussion.